-Accounts payable and accrued liabilities at September 30, 2020 included CAD \$Nil and USD \$16,170 (March 31, 2020 - \$71,697) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.
+Accounts payable and accrued liabilities at December 31, 2020 included nil (March 31, 2020 - \$71,697) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.

-As at September 30, 2020, a company beneficially owned by the CEO and Chairman of the Company had a loan outstanding to the Company with a total value of CAD \$2,600,000 (March 31, 2020 - CAD \$3,185,000 and USD \$120,000).
-During the six months ended September 30, 2020 the Company received loans totaling CAD\$50,000 and USD\$100,000 and the Company repaid loans totaling CAD \$635,000 and USD \$220,000 from companies beneficially owned by the CEO and Chairman.
-Funds used to repay these loans were sourced from proceeds received from the exercise of warrants during September 2020.
-During October the Company repaid the remaining loan from related parties of CAD\$2,600,000 plus accrued interest.
-The source of funds for the repayment was from proceeds from the exercise of warrants and the balance from trade receivables received subsequent to the end of the quarter.
-(Note 23).
+As at March 31, 2020, companies beneficially owned by the CEO and Chairman of the Company had loans outstanding to the Company with a total value of CDN \$3,185,000 and USD \$120,000.
+During the nine months ended December 31, 2020 the Company received loans totaling CAD\$50,000 and USD\$100,000 from companies beneficially owned by the CEO and Chairman.
+These loans were repaid in their entirety during the nine months ended December 31, 2020, and funds used to repay these loans were sourced from proceeds received from the exercise of warrants during the period.